mathsyx-fr/ass-to-srt_powershell/README.md

 It permit convert all ASS or SSA subtiles in MKV files to SRT(UTF-8).

 Simply put the script and the ffmpeg exe on the directory which contain the mkv file with ASS subs and execute it.

+New .MKV files will be created with SRT subtitles by default : [DEFAULT-NAME]-SRT.mkv